Aicent-Stack/gtiot/README.md

 - **Deterministic Execution:** Runs on edge NPU/MCU (Rust + Embassy) to drive PWM, CAN, or EtherCAT buses.
 - **1.2 kHz Loops:** Supports high-frequency robotic control, drones, and industrial automation.

-### 2. High-Fidelity Sensor Fusion
-GTIOT nodes perform on-device multi-modal fusion before data ever leaves the limb.
-- **Semantic Fingerprints:** Instead of raw data, nodes emit compact, [RPKI](https://github.com/Aicent-Stack/rpki)-fingerprinted embeddings.
-- **Direct Perception:** Enables the Brain to reason about "vibrations" or "trajectories" rather than raw bits.

-### 3. Shadow-State Sync: Digital Proprioception
+### 2. Shadow-State Sync: Digital Proprioception
 Every GTIOT node maintains a "Shadow Twin" of its physical state (position, velocity, health).
 - **Predictive Rollback:** If the [RTTP](https://github.com/Aicent-Stack/rttp) nerve is severed, the node falls back to local shadow trajectories using 4th-order dead-reckoning.
-- **Continuous Alignment:** Ensuring the digital model and physical body are in perfect 1:1 synchronization.
+- **Continuous Alignment:** Ensuring the digital model and physical body remain in perfect 1:1 synchronization.

+### 3. Kinetic Resonance (RFC-006 Integration)
+In Hive mode, GTIOT implements **Kinetic Resonance**.
+Multiple physical nodes synchronize their "Action-Collapse" parameters with <50µs jitter, allowing a swarm of units to move as a single coordinated entity across the [Aicent.net](https://aicent.net) grid.

 ### 4. Immutable Muscle Memory
 Physical hijacking is prevented via hardware-level [RPKI](https://github.com/Aicent-Stack/rpki) enforcement.
-- **Hardware Kill-Switch:** Motor drivers are physically gated and only engage when an [RFC-003](https://github.com/Aicent-Stack/manifesto/blob/main/rfcs/RFC-003-RPKI-IMMUNITY.md) verified pulse is received.
+Motor drivers are physically gated and only engage when an [RFC-003](https://github.com/Aicent-Stack/manifesto/blob/main/rfcs/RFC-003-RPKI-IMMUNITY.md) verified pulse is received.
-- **Tamper Isolation:** Any firmware modification invalidates the tensor watermark, triggering an immediate **QUARANTINE_PULSE**.

 ---